cdapio/cdap/cdap-docs/developer-guide/source/index.rst

 .. _tools: tools/index.html

 - |tools|_ CDAP comes with a number of tools to make a developer’s life easier.
-These tools help with interacting with applications, ingesting data into CDAP, and fetching access tokens.

-.. |user-interface| replace:: **User Interface:**
-.. _user-interface: user-interface.html

-- |user-interface|_ This section described the **CDAP Console**, the browser-based management application that allows you to control, manage and explore a CDAP instance, be it the Standalone SDK or a distributed cluster with hundreds of nodes.
+These tools help with: interacting with applications; ingesting data into CDAP; authenticating clients and fetching access tokens; and the CDAP Console, the browser-based management application that allows you to control, manage and explore a CDAP instance.

 .. |admin| replace:: **Administration:**
 .. _admin: administration/index.html

-- |admin|_ covers **installation, configuration, security setup, and putting CDAP into production and monitoring.** An appendix covers the XML file used to configure the CDAP security configuration.
+- |admin|_ covers **putting CDAP into production, with installation, configuration, security setup, and monitoring.** Appendices cover the XML files used to configure the CDAP installation and security configurations.

 .. |ops| replace:: **Operations:**
 .. _ops: operations/index.html

 - |ops|_ The :doc:`Operations Guide <operations/index>` covers
-  **security, monitoring, logging, metrics, runtime arguments, and scaling instances.** An appendix covers the XML file used to configure the CDAP installation.
+  **security, monitoring, logging, metrics, runtime arguments, and scaling instances.**

 .. |remaining| replace:: **Remaining Sections:**